 Has social distancing got you missing your regular spa visit?
 Are you craving a foot massage?
 Has WFH made you long for a neck massage?
-Learning how to give yourself a self massage can be a great skill, especially when you’re stuck at home.
+Learning how to give yourself a self-massage can be a great skill, especially when you’re stuck at home.

-These easy self massage techniques work well for the tired shoulders and neck of everyone working from home, and we’ve added a foot and face self-massage for a bit of pampering.
+These easy self-massage techniques work well for the tired shoulders and neck of everyone working from home, and we’ve added a foot and face self-massage for a bit of pampering.

-How to do a self neck massage
+How to do a self-massage for the neck

-Place your right palm just under your hairline, cupping the nape of your neck.
+Self-massage techniques for the neck: Place your right palm just under your hairline, cupping the nape of your neck.
 Squeeze gently, pressing and releasing, moving your hand upward and downward.
 Alternate with your left hand so that you cover both sides of your neck.

 Use your thumb and index finger (pointing finger) to lightly pinch the muscles on the back and sides of your neck.